 Today, Kids Cook! offers year round programs that provide kids the chance to discover the joy of creating healthy, delicious food they can make themselves.
 Since launching Kids Cook! in 2004, Faith and the Kids Cook! staff have worked with over 2,000 kids in after school classes and summer camps in conjunction with public and private schools and libraries in Central Arkansas.

-As a member of the Arkansas Hunger Relief Alliance, Faith is a trained facilitator for Shopping Matters at the Store, a hands on grocery shopping program that takes participants to the grocery store to show them how to make healthy choices while shopping economically.
-In 2012 Faith was trained to deliver the Cook Smart Eat Smart cooking skills program for adults and currently delivers that program through the University of Arkansas Cooperative Extension Service in Pulaski County.
+As a member of the Arkansas Hunger Relief Alliance, Faith is a trained facilitator for Cooking Matters at the Store, a hands on grocery shopping program that takes participants to the grocery store to show them how to make healthy choices while shopping economically.
+In 2012 Faith was trained to deliver the Cook Smart Eat Smart cooking skills program for adults and has delivered that program to veterans in Pulaski County through a collaboration between the VA and the University of Arkansas Cooperative Extension Service.

 Her best critic for kid food is her son, with whom she tests all recipes.

 Faith is a graduate of Connecticut College and holds an MBA from the University of California, Los Angeles.